8-year-old Mexican Girl Wins Nuclear Sciences Prize For Her Invention

 At just 8 years old, Xóchitl has designed and constructed a solar-powered device to heat water, using only recycled materials, Cultura Colectiva reports.

-For many, this device may seem totally unnecessary.
-But, in Xóchitl's community, where resources are scarce, "people don't have the money to buy heaters, so they chop down trees to get firewood [to heat the water]," says Xóchitl.
+In Xóchitl's community in Chiapas, Mexico, resources are scarce.
+"People don't have the money to buy heaters, so they chop down trees to get firewood [to heat the water]," she says.

 Her device not only functions to provide hot water to low-income families in her community, it also saves trees!

-If this is what Xóchitl is doing at 8-years-old, we can only imagine what the future holds.
+If this is what Xóchitl is doing at eight, we can only imagine what the future holds.